Frequently Asked Questions

 Enter the runner's name in the memo line of your check.

-I want to support the President's Marathon Challenge, but I don't know any runners.
+I want to support the Tufts Marathon Team, but I don't know any runners.
 How can I make a general gift to support the program and team as a whole?

 What is the difference between a gift and a pledge?